Posted by The Weakonomist in Wednesday, October 7th 2009

 My prejudice is both a gift and a curse.
 For most instances it is a curse though.
 Though I’m not proud of the hypothesis of my observations, I am scientific enough to know what I’m seeing may not be accurate, and to know late these observations take root in my conscience.

-The working hypothesis I’ve got is that there is a measurable (negative) correlation between incotattoo_prisonme level and percentage of body covered in tattoos.
+The working hypothesis I’ve got is that there is a measurable (negative) correlation between income level and percentage of body covered in tattoos.
 If you aren’t into statistics, a negative correlation means that when one goes up, the other goes down.
 So as the observations go, the more tattoos you have, the less your income and vice versa.

 There’s no need for me to explain what I’m talking about here.
 Obviously the guy pictured to the right is an extreme example, but it’s also obvious you’re not going to see this guy making deals on Wall Street and handing out business cards with the letter “MBA” after his name.
 I’m not sure who he is, but it is easier to imagine this guy is a “lifer” in San Quinton.